Yoddha99/Youtube-video-downloader-v1/README.md

 # Youtube-video-downloader-v1
 A simple GUI youtube video downloader desktop application made using Tkinter and pytube

+To use it,
+Simply download the youtubedownloader.exe file and complete the setup.
+Make sure to keep all the files together after the youtubedownloader.exe setup.

+OR

-To use it, simply download all files and place them in the same folder.
+Download all files and place them in the same folder.
 Requirements:
 Python 3.x
 modules: